ucsffrancislab/genomics/data/20210428-EV/20210623-Gecko/README.md

 ```

-----> DONE UP TO HERE <----

-WAITING UNTIL CLUSTER REBOOT TO RUN THE REST

 This next step (filter) can take days depending on data size so ALWAYS run with nohup (or submit to queue).